Excessive heat warning issued for most of Mass. with dangerously hot conditions over next few days

 An excessive heat watch remains in effect through Friday evening.

+At New England Base Camp in Milton, kids were being kept in the shade as cooling fans remained on full blast.

+Officials at Fenway Park say misting blowers will be available at the gates and fans will be permitted to bring unopened bottles of water to Red Sox games throughout the week.
+Additional EMT teams will also be on hand.

-Boston Mayor Kim Janey declared a citywide heat emergency and announced the opening of cooling centers.
+Boston Mayor Kim Janey has declared a citywide heat emergency and announced the opening of cooling centers.

 RELATED: ‘Heat can be dangerous’: Local doctor urges people to look out for symptoms of heat-related injuries